Joe Torre: 2006–2007

-Los Angeles Dodgers manager (2008–2010)
+Los Angeles Dodgers (2008–2010)

-On November 1, 2007, the Los Angeles Dodgers announced that Torre would be their manager beginning with the 2008 season, filling the void left when Grady Little resigned the post two days before.
-This marked the return of Torre to the National League, the only league he had played or managed in prior to becoming the Yankees skipper.
-According to ESPN, his contract was valued at $13 million over 3 years.
+On November 1, 2007, the Los Angeles Dodgers announced that Torre would be their manager beginning with the 2008 season, succeeding Grady Little, who had resigned the post two days before.
+This marked the return of Torre to the National League, the only league he had played or managed in prior to becoming the Yankees' skipper.
+According to ESPN, Torre's contract was valued at $13 million over three years.

 Torre brought two members of his 2007 Yankees coaching staff with him.
-Don Mattingly, who had served as Torre's bench coach, was tabbed as the hitting coach, and third base coach Larry Bowa was brought in to fill the same position with the Dodgers.
+Don Mattingly, who had served as Torre's bench coach, was tabbed as the hitting coach; and third base coach Larry Bowa was brought in to fill the same position with the Dodgers.
 In January 2008, Mattingly was moved to the role of special assignment coach for the 2008 season due to family concerns.
 He was replaced as hitting coach by Mike Easler.

-In addition, Torre brought in Bob Schaefer to be bench coach, and retained first base coach Mariano Duncan and pitching coach Rick Honeycutt from Little's staff.
-Ken Howell was promoted from Triple-A pitching coach to bullpen coach, completing his staff.
-Torre as a young boy lived in Brooklyn when the Dodgers played there, but admitted to being a New York Giants fan then, adding another keynote in the longstanding rivalry between the two clubs.
+In addition, Torre brought in Bob Schaefer to be bench coach, and retained first base coach Mariano Duncan (whom he had managed with the Yankees) and pitching coach Rick Honeycutt from Little's staff.
+Ken Howell was promoted from Triple-A pitching coach to bullpen coach, completing Torre's staff.
+Torre had grown up in Brooklyn when the Dodgers played there, but he admitted to having been a New York Giants fan then, adding another twist to the longstanding rivalry between the two clubs.

-On March 31, 2008, Joe Torre made his managerial debut with the Dodgers in a 5–0 victory.
-Coincidentally, he would be managing several former Red Sox players, such as Manny Ramirez, Derek Lowe, and Nomar Garciaparra.
+On March 31, 2008, Joe Torre made his managerial debut with the Dodgers in a 5–0 victory, managing several former members of the 2003 Red Sox, such as Manny Ramirez, Derek Lowe, and Nomar Garciaparra.
 On September 25, 2008, the Dodgers clinched the National League West title, giving Torre his 13th consecutive postseason appearance.
-October 4, 2008 saw Torre managing the Dodgers to a 3–0 victory over the Chicago Cubs in the National League Division Series, earning the Dodgers their first post-season series victory since their championship season of 1988.
-Torre's Dodgers were beaten in the NLCS four games to one by the Phillies (who went on to win the World Series) with a 5–1 loss on October 15.
+October 4, 2008, saw Torre managing the Dodgers to a 3–0 victory over the Chicago Cubs in the National League Division Series, earning the Dodgers their first post-season series victory since their championship season of 1988.
+Torre's Dodgers were beaten in the NLCS four games to one by the eventual World Series-winning Phillies.

 In 2009, Torre served as a coach on manager Charlie Manuel's staff in the All-Star Game.
 The Dodgers achieved the National League's best record (95–67), clinching the top seed.
 They faced the St. Louis Cardinals, in the National League Division Series, sweeping them in three games.
-However, they went on to lose to the Philadelphia Phillies in the NLCS in five games, ending their second consecutive season with a loss to the Phillies.
-(The Phillies, however, lost to the Yankees in the 2009 World Series.)
+However, they went on to lose to the Philadelphia Phillies in the NLCS in five games, ending their second consecutive season with a loss to the Phillies, who would go on to lose to the Yankees in the World Series.

 During the 2010 season, the Dodgers played against both the Yankees and the Red Sox.
 The Dodgers managed to only go 1–5 against the two teams.
-It was the first time Torre had faced the Yankees and the first time he had faced the Red Sox since leaving the Yankees.
+It was the first time Torre had faced either the Yankees or the Red Sox since leaving the Yankees.